dmitrikotov/SeuratOverlay/README.md

 k_neighbors: Number of nearest neighbors to evaluate for border pruning.
 Default is 10.

 neighbor_homogeneity: Value between 0-1.
 Required local purity to keep a cell for boundary drawing.
 Default is 0.85.

+contour_threshold: Value between 0-1.
+The density threshold at which to draw the boundary lines, relative to the peak density of each cluster.
+Default is 0.05 (5 percent of peak density).
+Lower values wrap wider/looser; higher values hug tightly.

+grid_size: Grid size (n x n) for the 2D kernel density estimation.
+Default is 100.
+Higher values yield smoother contours.

+merge_threshold: Proximity threshold scaled as a fraction of the coordinate span (Dim 1 + Dim 2) below which separate segments of the same cluster are merged.
+Default is 0.08 (8 percent).
+Increase this value to merge segments that are further apart.
 ```